 When I brought up the wrinkles to my mom, her advice was to stop smiling so much.
 But how would I do that?
 I was a cheerleader for years.
 My smile is permanently glued to my face in times of weakness, happiness, and sadness.
 Unless I am alone or around family, I will smile.
 It’s a habit I can’t kick.
 A good habit in most situations.
 A bad habit in places like funerals.

 I thought about using products on my face, but I was scared.
-I should probably fill you in on why: I had never really washed my face with products before.
+This is because… I had never really washed my face with products before.
 Okay, that’s not 100% true.
-I had tried using facial cleansing and makeup removing wipes before, and there was a week long stint where I tried Clinique face wash, but the results were always the same: my skin would break out with acne and redness.
-My face was basically sensitive to everything , so I decided to let it be.
+I had tried using facial cleansing and makeup removing wipes before, but the results were always the same.
+My skin would break out with acne and redness.
+My face was sensitive to everything, so I decided to let it be.
 I didn’t get acne until my mid-20s, and people had always told me in the past how great my skin was anyway.
 Why ruin a good thing?

 But now, things were different.
 I couldn’t recover as quickly from a drunken night of letting my makeup soak into my skin, and I was breaking out just because.
 I decided to stop wearing makeup to see if that would make a difference.
 But although I LOVED not putting on makeup every day and because of this STOPPED wearing makeup every day (life is so much easier now you guys), my skin was still the same.
 My new no-makeup-look made no difference.

 Something had to be done… but what?
 There was only one place that could answer this question for me: Sephora, the place where bank account balances and credit card limits go to die.

 The Skincare Products That Helped My Forehead Wrinkles & Crow’s Feet